Art-Hoti/data-analytics-power-bi-report239/README.md

 # Power BI Quarterly Report

 ## Project Overview
-This project involves creating a comprehensive Power BI report for a medium-sized international retailer.
-The goal is to transform data from various sources into actionable insights to facilitate better decision-making across different regions.
+This project involved creating a comprehensive Power BI report for a medium-sized international retailer.
+The goal was to transform data from various sources into actionable insights to facilitate better decision-making across different regions.

 ## Milestone 1: Data Loading and Transformation